supseven-at/mailchimp/Documentation/UsersManual/Index.rst

 Interest group
 ^^^^^^^^^^^^^^

 Interest groups allow people to subscribe to different topics which can be used later on to send different newsletters.
-Those topics are called **Intererst Groups**.
+Those topics are called **Interest Groups**.
 The creation is really simple:

 1) Login at https://www.mailchimp.com.
 2) Switch to *List* and select the list you want to create interest groups.